-517 applications for 224 places were received for the 2020/21 Year 7 intake.
-No appeals were lodged.
+509 applications for 224 places were received for the 2021/22 Year 7 intake.
+Two appeals were lodged with one place being offered before the hearing, the second appeal was unsuccessful.

-The total number of registered pupils of compulsory school age on roll for at least one session during the reporting period up to and including 22nd June 2020 was 1111.
+The total number of registered pupils of compulsory school age on roll for at least one session during the reporting period up to and including 18th June 2021 was 1325.